9 ¿Cuál es tu trabajo ideal?

 Las cualidades y habilidades con SABER

 The adjectives under the verb ser in the first slide are written in the masculine singular form.
-You will need adjective agreement if you are describing a quality related to a woman, more than one person or for those that classify as non-binary.
+You will need adjective agreement if you are describing a quality related to a woman, more than one person or for those that identify as non-binary.

 For example: Para ser consejere, es importante ser compasive y saber escuchar activamente.
 Para ser pilota, es importante ser puntual y organizada.